 Aquarium maintenance is as important as owning one in the first place!
 You should perform a full tank cleaning at least twice a year.
-In between the major cleanings, you can maintain your aquarium by regularly cleaning or replacing filtration media and scrubbing the glass with an aquarium magnet cleaner to remove any algae that develop on the walls.
+Between the major cleanings, you can maintain your aquarium by regularly cleaning or replacing filtration media and scrubbing the glass with an aquarium magnet cleaner to remove any algae on the walls.

 By following these simple steps, you can keep your fish tank clean and running smoothly for years to come.